jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A big rulebook maybe annoying, but it's not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
-Far removed from the original industrialists, they relied on controlling levers of power, not inventing new ones.
+Far removed from the original industrialists, they relied on controlling existing levers of power, not inventing new ones.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 While tobacco isn't the perfect example, the point is still made.
-To keep their obsolete products alive, Industrial Age leaders resorted to dark majic, aka the "mad men", but when the Internet Age hit in 1969, the juniors "I don't know" of this world, with no idea how to make anything, had to up their game.
-They weren't protagonists with new ideas, so they had to use their money to attack new levers of power, ie, new technology.
+To keep their obsolete and identical products alive, Industrial Age leaders resorted to dark majic, aka the "mad men", but when the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything, had to up their game.
+They weren't protagonists with new ideas, so they had to use their money to attack the young—and digital—levers of power.
 Henceforth, a large, confusing, and every growing rulebook became their superweapon, and our Death Star.

 ## Made In America

 How did antagonists make profits by re-selling the same products?
 They exported their factories.
-What else
+What else could junior do?

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
 We evolve by constantly building new technology.
 That's why there's never been a time—in history or in a computer game—where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.

-Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings.
-Making dark majic pays well.
-That's why we have dozens of remarketed toothbrushes, running shoes, cosmetics with endless trademarks and slogans.
+Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings; making lots of dark majic advertisements pays well.
+That's why we have dozens of remarketed toothbrushes, running shoes, staplers with endless trademarks and slogans; as if that stuff will help us win the game.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
 It's a great sign we've started to control our society's new Internet age levers of power.

-![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _All that marketing trademarks goes from one pocket to another._
+![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _Both are enjoying the baseball game, but one side is paying even more than just a ticket-price._

 ## Kicking the Can

-Left and Right don't agree on much anymore.
-As noted before, they used to cooperate all the time during the Industrial Age, but have increasingly blamed the other side for their shared inability to adapt our society to the Internet Age.
+Left and Right used to cooperate all the time during the Industrial Age, but have increasingly blame the other side for their shared inability to adapt our society to the Internet Age.

 In response, politicians have decided to kick the can down the road.
-Meaning, they're borrowed money instead of solving growing problems like rising in college tuition, underfunded social security programs, and not enough high paying working class factory jobs.
+Meaning, they're borrowed money instead of solving systematic problems like rising in college tuition, underfunded social security programs, and rising temperatures.

+National debts used to go up because of wars, or great depressions.
+Ours keeps rising because we're delaying making the Internet Age upgrade.
+It'll only get worse until we do.

 ![Government debt](https://en.wikipedia.org/wiki/National_debt_of_the_United_States#/media/File:US_National_Debt.png)

-## Polar Bears in the Amazon
+_Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment._

+## Cyborgology Is a New Way to See the World

 We are all polar bears in the Amazon.
 There's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
 Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
-In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969 and big offices had the only computers in society.
+In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969 when big offices had the only computers in society.

 If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
 When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should know something is wrong.